DNA in a genealogy database and a used napkin link suspect to Michella Welch murder

 That’s when police used new methods to drum up new leads.

-In 2016, they activated its Child Abduction Response Team to rework the homicides as if the girls were recently kidnapped.
+In 2016, they activated the department's Child Abduction Response Team to rework the homicides as if the girls were recently kidnapped.

 The department also paid $7,000 for two composite renderings of what the men who sexually assaulted and killed the girls might have looked like.

-Parabon NanoLabs Inc., a Virginia-based company, analyzed DNA from both killers, identified genetic markers such as hair and eye color, and used phenotyping to predict what the suspects may have looked like.
+Parabon NanoLabs Inc., a Virginia-based company, analyzed DNA from both killers, identified genetic markers such as hair and eye color and used phenotyping to predict what the men might have looked like.

-Police said they considered more than 2,000 possible suspects over the course of three decades in the Welch and Bastian cases.
+Over three decades, police considered more than 2,000 possible suspects in the Welch and Bastian cases.
 They vetted more than 200, none of which panned out.

+When Ramsdell called to tell Welch's mother about the arrest, "she was ecstatic and said it sent chills down her spine," said Reopelle, the cold case detective.

+When Welch died, her youngest sister, Nichole Eby, was 9 and their other sister was 11.

-“You think 32 years later, you should be okay,” Nicole Eby, Welch’s sister, told King-5.
+“You think 32 years later, you should be OK,” Eby told King-5.
 “But it’s not.
 It’s still real all the time.”

-Elby was nine when her sister died.
-Their other sister was 11.

 Comments